Rashadtheone/project_3_server_final/readme.md

 # Express API Boilerplate

-An Express seed application configured to serve GET, POST, PUT and DELETE with Mongoose configuration for a connection to MongoDB.
+An Express seed application configured to serve GET, POST, PUT and DELETE with Mongoose configuration for a connection to a local MongoDB.

 This should get you up and running in no time!

+Prerequisites:

+* MongoDB
+* Node 8.*

 ## Stack Specs